vhaudiquet/ubuntu-project-docs/docs/who-makes-ubuntu/councils/dmb-meetings.md

 * Try to handle applicants in the order they applied; earliest first.

-* Applicants will usually attend a Matrix meeting to be questioned by the DMB on matters that members wish to clarify before they can vote.
+* Applicants will usually attend a Matrix/Google Meets meeting to be questioned by the DMB on matters that members wish to clarify before they can vote.
-  If the applicants or the DMB are having trouble meeting each other then the application may be handled over email, but **it is important this happens in a timely fashion**.
+  If the applicants or the DMB are having trouble meeting each other (for example, due to time zone) then as a fallback, the application may be handled over email, but **it is important this happens in a timely fashion**.

 * Many of our applicants do not have English as their first language.